Chapter ten: Sugar and spice

 I shrug “No idea, I think that has always been there.”
 Though I never wondered what it was.

 “Really?”
-I over to her and sit down on the sofa, craning over her shoulder as opens up the box.
+I walk over to her and sit down on the sofa, craning over her shoulder as opens up the box.

 The contents are…complicated.
 There are tokens and cards and something that looks like a battlefield.